zheminzhou/SPARSE/docs/index.rst

 Citation
 --------

-SPARSE has not been formally published yet.
-If you use SPARSE please cite the preprint https://www.biorxiv.org/content/early/2017/11/07/215707

-Zhemin Zhou, Nina Luhmann, Nabil-Fareed Alikhan, Christopher Quince, Mark Achtman, 'Accurate Reconstruction of Microbial Strains Using Representative Reference Genomes' bioRxiv 215707; doi: https://doi.org/10.1101/215707
+SPARSE has been pulished as a conference paper in RECOMB 2018.
+Zhou Z., Luhmann N., Alikhan NF., Quince C., Achtman M. (2018) Accurate Reconstruction of Microbial Strains from Metagenomic Sequencing Using Representative Reference Genomes.
+In: Raphael B. (eds) Research in Computational Molecular Biology.
+RECOMB 2018.
+Lecture Notes in Computer Science, vol 10812.
+Springer, Cham.
+DOI: https://doi.org/10.1007/978-3-319-89929-9_15

+A preprint can also be found in BioRxiv : https://www.biorxiv.org/content/early/2017/11/07/215707

 Indices and tables
 ==================